asokolsky/RESTing-with-Flask/05.pagination/farm/README.md

 efficiency of interaction with it.
 For example, If we have thousands of elements in the collection animals, retrieving all of them in one transaction may be time consuming.
-This is undesirable for both the server (too much time spent on one activity possibly at the expense of the others) and the client (may leave GUI unresponsive).
+This is undesirable for both the server (too much time spent on one activity possibly at the expense of the other clients) and the client (may leave GUI unresponsive).

 _Pagination_ will allow us to page through elements of a long collection without storing anything on the server.